-FIs are also advised not to provide finance to NBFCs for the following activities :
+Fls are also advised not to provide finance to NBFCs for the following activities :

-b) Investments made by NBFCs in shares, debentures, etc., of a current nature (i.e. stock-in-trade);

-c) Investments of NBFCs in and advances to subsidiaries, group companies or other entities; and d) Investments of NBFCs in, and inter-corporate loans / deposits to / in other companies.
+- a) Bills discounted / rediscounted by NBFCs except those arising from sale of commercial vehicles including light commercial vehicles subject to normal lending safeguards; - b) Investments made by NBFCs in shares, debentures, etc., of a current nature (i.e. stock-in-trade); - c) Investments of NBFCs in and advances to subsidiaries, group companies or other entities; and - d) Investments of NBFCs in, and inter-corporate loans / deposits to / in other companies.